DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

 DHCP OPTION 82 (INFORMATION OPTION)

-- OPTION 82, also known as a ‘DHCP RELAY AGENT INFOMRATION OPTION’ is one of MANY DHCP OPTIONS
+- Option 82, also known as a ‘DHCP RELAY AGENT INFOMRATION OPTION’ is one of many DHCP options
-- It provides additional information about which DHCP RELAY AGENT received the client’s message, on which INTERFACE, in which VLAN, etc.
+- It provides additional information about which DHCP relay agent received the client’s message, on which interface, in which VLAN, etc.
-- DHCP RELAY AGENTS can add OPTION 82 to message they forward to the remote DHCP server
+- DHCP relay agents can add option 82 to message they forward to the remote DHCP server
-- With DHCP snooping enabled, by default Cisco switches will add OPTION 82 to DHCP messages they receive from clients, even if the switch isn’t acting as a DHCP RELAY AGENT
+- With DHCP snooping enabled, by default Cisco switches will add option 82 to DHCP messages they receive from clients, even if the switch isn’t acting as a DHCP relay agent
-- By default, Cisco switches will drop DHCP messages with OPTION 82 that are received on an untrusted port
+- By default, Cisco switches will drop DHCP messages with option 82 that are received on an untrusted port

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2efc6edd-21fd-4c1a-bb11-9c1f761e1d32)

-THIS command disables OPTION 82 for SW1 but NOT SW2
+THIS command disables OPTION 82 for SW1 but not SW2

 ![image](https://github.com/psaumur/CCNA/assets/106411237/84f1c3f2-9ad1-4367-97f3-95dab053b30c)

-TRAFFIC gets passed to R1 and is DROPPED because of “inconsistent relay information” (packet contains OPTION 82 but wasn’t dropped by SW2)
+traffic gets passed to R1 and is dropped because of “inconsistent relay information” (packet contains option 82 but wasn’t dropped by SW2)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5c4b547e-c588-4d62-8098-76902199a131)

-By ENABLING OPTION 82 on both switches…
+By ENABLING option 82 on both switches…

 ![image](https://github.com/psaumur/CCNA/assets/106411237/dda50cf6-ae86-47ec-9b4f-104669697f64)

-PC1’s DHCP DISCOVER message gets passed, through SW1 and SW2, to R1.
+PC1’s DHCP discover message gets passed, through SW1 and SW2, to R1.
-R1 responds with an DHCP OFFER message, as normal
+R1 responds with an DHCP offer message, as normal

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7e59cc5a-bf8e-482d-848d-5bfa0540c74b)